2008 CALIFORNIA BILL INFORMATION

 requests it be kept confidential, with certain exemptions for

-a veterinarian employed by a zoo, a public animal control agency
+ADD a veterinarian employed by a zoo, a public animal control

-shelter, or a society for the prevention of cruelty to animals shelter
+agency shelter, or a society for the prevention of cruelty to

-or a humane society shelter contracting with a local public agency
+animals shelter or a humane society shelter contracting with a

 As amended in Assembly, March 25, 2008 firefighters and local